 You’re going to propose (or your partner is going to propose and you’re going to lay some hints)!
 That’s awesome.
 Here are a few iconic places if you’re thinking about where to propose in Seattle.
+Most of these also make fantastic Washington State elopement spots as well.

 DUH.
 Yea.
 I know.
 This one kinda feels like cheating to say that you should propose at Kerry Park.
 Everyone knows this view (whether from real life or from Frasier).
 But this is one of the iconic views of the city.
 It’s super easy to get to and you can’t beat watching the ferries come in and out, beyond the Space Needle with Mt Rainier watching in the distance.